- Safety and Health Topics

-Asphalt Fume Exposures During the Application of Hot Asphalt to Roofs.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2003-112, (2003, October).
+- Asphalt Fume Exposures During the Application of Hot Asphalt to Roofs.
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2003-112, (October 2003).
 Represents the collaborative efforts of industry, labor, and government to reduce worker exposures to asphalt fumes during the application of hot asphalt to roofs.
 Also, describes the application of hot asphalt to roofs, identifies steps in the process that may involve worker exposure to asphalt fumes, and identifies current engineering controls and work practices used to reduce exposures.

-Engineering Control Guidelines for Hot Mix Asphalt Pavers.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 97-105, (1997, January).
+- Engineering Control Guidelines for Hot Mix Asphalt Pavers.
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 97-105, (January 1997).
+Part I New Highway-Class Pavers.
 Presents guidelines for implementing engineering controls that reduce highway asphalt fumes at the source.

-Asphalt Roofing (PDF).
-Environmental Protection Agency (EPA), (1995, January).
+- Emission Factors 11.2: Mineral Products Industry - Asphalt Roofing.
+Environmental Protection Agency (EPA), (January 1995).
 Contains an overview of the manufacturing process of asphalt roofing materials and the emissions and controls associated with the industry.

-Spartan Paving Company, Lansing, Michigan (PDF).
-National Institute for Occupational Safety and Health (NIOSH) Health Hazard Evaluation (HHE) Report No. HETA-94-0365-2563, (1996, March).
+- Spartan Paving Company, Lansing, Michigan.
+National Institute for Occupational Safety and Health (NIOSH) Health Hazard Evaluation (HHE) Report No. HETA-94-0365-2563, (March 1996).
 As part of a study on occupational exposure to crumb rubber modified (CRM) asphalt and conventional asphalt, an investigation was conducted.
 Asphalt fume emissions were below current NIOSH recommended exposure limits or other relevant criteria, however during the CRM asphalt paving, the workers reported an eight-fold increase in the number of health symptoms and a 14-fold increase in symptoms per hours, compared with conventional asphalt.